davnpsh/homelab/README.md

 1. Clone this repo and navigate to the root directory.

 **NOTE:** Make sure to fill the env vars wherever they are need.
 Inside some dirs they is a `.env.example` file.
 Copy it to an `.env` file in the same dir and fill it.
+Same with `secrets.example.yml`.

 2. With Python installed, create a virtual environment with: